 1) We're social creatures.

 If one person on your team perceives a problem, chances are others feel it and have talked about it, too.
-Whatever is bugging one person is usually bugging others; they just haven't told anyone yet or you missed the signs.
-It’s these irritants that build up enough to lead to people considering leaving.
+Whatever is bugging one person is usually bugging others; they just haven't told anyone yet (or you missed the signs).
+Over time, issues build on one another enough to lead to people considering leaving.

-The Bottom Line: Whatever caused someone to want to look for another job is probably being experienced by others on your team as well.
+Takeaway: Whatever issue(s) caused someone to want to look for another job is probably being experienced by others on your team as well.

 Anyone on your team that is interviewing for other jobs is hearing the greener grass pitch.
-Compounding things, a person leaving the company will likely talk excitedly about their new job no matter what; even if you keep them from giving a 2 week notice, they’ll still likely be in touch with colleagues who will hear how great the new place is over drinks, coffee, email or Facebook.
+Compounding things, a person leaving the company will likely talk excitedly about their new job to their friends.

 3) Friends are a double-edged sword.

-The Bottom Line: If people recruit their friends to your company, they’ll also draw them away when they leave.
+Takeaway: If people recruit their friends to your company, they're also likely to draw them away when they leave.

 It's easy for employees to get set in their ways and put up with a tough situation.
-They can be comfortable at your company for any number of reasons and finally seeing someone do something dramatic (like interviewing or leaving) can make them re-evaluate what they're tolerating.
+They can be comfortable at your company for any number of reasons and finally seeing someone do something dramatic (like interviewing somewhere else or leaving) can make them re-evaluate what they're doing.

-Depending on how the person's departure is handled, it can also generate strong feelings; the true colors of a company's leadership can show in tough situations like this.
+Depending on how the person's departure is handled, it can also generate strong feelings.
+The true colors of a company's leadership can show in these situations.
 If everyone that leaves is wished well and thanked for their efforts, people will have a very different opinion than if they're booted out the door and criticized behind their backs.

 5) Momentum takes time to build and time to stop.

-Most people do not quit their jobs on a whim.
-It takes a lot to decide to interview elsewhere and accept an offer.
-It can be scary to pretend you have a dentist appointment to take an interview and pretend there’s no problems if someone asks you.
+Most people don't quit their jobs on a whim.
+It takes a lot to decide to interview elsewhere and even more to accept an offer.
+It can be scary to pretend you have a dentist appointment to take an interview and pretend there are no problems if someone asks you in the office.

-The Bottom Line: Whatever has built up to cause people to consider leaving will take time to turn around, and until it has been, it will be a source of motivation for employees departing.
+Takeaway: Whatever problems have built up to cause people to consider leaving will take time to improve.
+And, until there's improvement, it will be a source of motivation for employees leaving.